diegoarff/hg_2_charlie/README.md

 # hg_2_charlie
-Repository for the first hack of the Social Oplesk Advanced Backend course.
+Repository for the second hack of the Social Oplesk Advanced Backend course.

 <table align="center" >
   <tr>